 - Second, it includes the Multilateral Convention, in s5 of the Agreements Act, which is the central provision giving the listed agreements force of law in Australia – in accordance with their tenor.
 This is in Schedule 1, Part 1, Item 2 of the Bill.
 Hitherto, all the listed agreements have been bilateral.
 This is the first ‘multilateral’ agreement to have been given the force of law in the Agreements Act.

-APPLICATION of MLI – The Bill does not even have complicated application provisions (simply taking effect ton the day it receives Royal Assent).
+APPLICATION of MLI – The Bill does not even have complicated application provisions (simply taking effect on the day it receives Royal Assent).
 Rather, it is the text of the Multilateral Instrument provides the application provisions (Articles 34 & 35).

 - The MLI must first come into ‘force‘ for Australia.
 Once this Bill is passed, Australia will deposit an instrument of ratification with the Secretary General of the OECD.
 The MLI will then take effect, on the first day of the month, after that deposit.

-- Then the MLI will ‘effect‘ various matters, in Australia’s bilateral treaties as follows:
+- Then the MLI will ‘effect‘ various matters, in Australia’s bilateral treaties, as follows:

 - the mutual agreement procedure and mandatory binding arbitration – generally, the later date of entry into force of the MLI for Australia and each of its relevant partner jurisdictions.

-The introduction, of this Bill, followed the release of draft legislation, in early February 2018 (see related TT Tax Month article).
+Draft legislation was released in early February 2018 (see related TT Tax Month article).

 The terms of the MLI, itself, were covered in the TT Tax Month Article, above.
 The main parts of the MLI are separated into provisions governing hybrid mismatches (BEPS Action 2); treaty abuse (BEPS Action 6); avoidance of permanent establishment status (BEPS Action 7); and improving dispute resolution and arbitration (BEPS Action 14).